 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
 I also thank you for the request to get information.
-Any community or individual may or is able to write an application for funding requests with outlying goals and if they have a building through funds requests through their local hamlet or any non-profit society, the Department of Culture and Heritage has funds available for renovations and in fact, people may request \$100,000 for renovations of buildings.

-Also, funds for operations and maintenance may also be requested, but they have to go through the formal funding request process.
-On January 31, the applications are reviewed.
+Any community or individual is able to write an application for funding requests with outlying goals and if they have a building through their local hamlet or any non-profit society, the Department of Culture and Heritage has funds available for renovations and in fact, people may request up to \$100,000 to renovate a building.
+They can also request funds for operations and maintenance, but they have to go through the formal funding request process.
+The applications are reviewed after January 31.
 The team that reviews the requests identify who will be approved for the funding.
 Thank you, Mr. Speaker.